Jayden-Yong/Project-Management-SULAM/README.md

-# UMission - Project Managment Volunteerism Platform
+# UMission - Project Management Volunteerism Platform

 **UMission** is a modern, gamified volunteerism platform designed to bridge the gap between student volunteers and club organizers.
 Built with a high-performance **FastAPI** backend and a reactive **React 19** frontend, it features secure identity management via **Clerk**, real-time concurrency control, and cloud object storage via **Supabase**.